willymcallister/willymcallister.github.io/_articles/staticman-heroku.md

 Staticman uses a second algorithm called MD5 (specified in staticman.yml).
 MD5 is a *hash algorithm* that takes in an arbitrary text string and produces a 128-bit string.

 MD5 serves two purposes,
 * Commenter's email addresses are saved in comment.yml files at GitHub.
 The email addresses are MD5-encoded to keep them away from prying eyes.
-MD5 is not a strong cryptosystem and can be broken with modest effort, but it hides email addresses from someone browsing through your repository.
+MD5 is not a strong cryptosystem and can be broken with modest effort, but it hides email addresses from someone snooping through your repository.
-* Staticman uses MD5 to generate a compact name for the mailing list (the *alias*) associated with each post.
+* Staticman also uses MD5 to generate a compact name for the mailing list (the *alias*) associated with each post.
 MD5 produces an arbitrary compact name based on your name, repository name, and entryID.
 With MD5 it is very unlikely two mailing lists will accidentally have the same name.

 ## Generate an RSA key